ScottDSS/git_learning/README.md

 - To save your Python example you must `.py` e.g `01_hello_world.py`
 - This is where you can save all your python examples.

 *Now you have had time to play around with python and hopefully created your own *Hello World* app.
-Its now time to create a Hello World app and push it to your own GitHub repository.*
+Its now time to take  that Hello World app and push it to your own GitHub repository.*

 First step you need to complete is: